 Contemporary condensing boilers can achieve as much as 98% thermal efficiency.
-Therefore, virtually eliminating energy waste caused by heating in your home, and rendering traditional systems, which can recoup only 70% of energy, completely obsolete.
+Therefore, virtually eliminating energy waste caused by heating in your home, and rendering traditional systems, which can recoup only 70% of energy.
 These benefits alone are enough to put the condensing boiler on the map.
 But there are other advantages homeowners will also find appealing.

 Lower space requirements

 On the other hand, contemporary condensing boilers are also designed with space savings in mind.
 This allows you to squeeze a powerful unit almost anywhere.
-This is why these models are a popular option in kitchen layouts, but also complete water heating systems in large homes.
-These boilers can be vented through a wall or the ceiling, allowing you to save precious room and avoid costly installation projects.
+This is why these models are a popular option in kitchen layouts.
+Also complete water heating systems in large homes.
+These boilers can be vented through a wall or the ceiling.
+This allows you to save room and avoid costly installation.

 Ease of use and better temperature control